danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 require_relative "slash_commands/retro_open"
 ```

 Fill in the implementation for the retro open command handler.
 For now, it will only log out the text it received, as well as the team name and Slack channel ID the command was called from.
 The team will be fetched by the `team_id` that is available from the `command` object exposed by the `slack-ruby-bot-server-events` gem.
-The `channel_id` and `text` are also available from the `command` object:
+The `channel_id` and `text` are also available from the `command` object.
+The Team model got populated in Part 1 of this series when we ran the [OAuth flow to add this app to a Slack workspace](../rails-slack-app-part1-oauth#run-the-oauth-flow).

 ```ruby
 # bot/slash_commands/retro_open.rb